AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-02-ES6#3-template-literals-and-methods.md

 ###  Add a ternary operator

-We can easily add some logic inside our empplate string by using a ternary operator:
+We can easily add some logic inside our template string by using a ternary operator:

 ``` js
 // create an artist with name and age